 This recently renovated lab has many functions and offers various learning opportunities for students to get their hands dirty.
 Literally!
 Students learn about the physical and engineering principals of soil, such as soil type and strength.
 Flood studies in this lab are an important part a civil engineering education.
 Students use a large watershed table to perform experiments that demonstrate flow, erosion, and flooding.
 Learning about how water flows in the environment along with man-made situations is an extremely vital part of any student interested in a career in the environmental industry.
 There are many other types of equipment, models, and instruments for students to use in this lab.
 If you are interested in this type of research then Civil Engineering might be the best place for you.
 Schedule a tour and come and see for yourself!

 Electrical & Computer Engineering - Aerospace Electronics Research Lab - Cajun Advanced Pico Satellite Experiment, CAPE

 The Aerospace Electronics Research Lab is the home of our Cajun Advanced Pico Satellite Experiment.
 It stems from NASA’s CubeSat Launch Initiative and provides a team of students the opportunity to research, design, develop, and maintain a low earth orbiting satellite.
 The CAPE Team is made up of mostly electrical engineering students and a few students from other departments.
 The only requirement to join is a desire to participate.
 The students volunteer their time to develop and build picosatellites along with other aerospace and mission related systems such as weather balloons and sensor buoys.
 Since the program's start in the early 2000's, NASA has launched two of CAPE's satellites into space!
-A third CubeSat is set to launch in the near future.
-If you like the idea of working on communication satelittes, you should definetly visit the Electrical and Computer Engineering Department.
+CAPE-3 launched in January 2021!
+If you like the idea of working on communication satelittes, you should definitely visit the Electrical and Computer Engineering Department.

 Industrial Technology - Fluid Power Systems Laboratory - Hydraulics and Pneumatics Research